Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Apollo City Pro Folded

 Building on the City Pro’s winning formula is the integrated mobile app.
 Through it, you can adjust the strength of the regenerative brake and acceleration, customize the top speed of each riding mode, change the cruise control settings, and toggle between start modes.
-You can also use it as a navigational device in the same way that you’d use Google Maps, and you can remotely lock the scooter.
-When engaged, the electronic brakes cause resistance so that it can’t be rolled away.
+You can also use it as a navigational device and remotely lock the scooter (when engaged, the electronic brakes cause resistance so that it can’t be rolled away).

 Adjusting Acceleration and Braking Strength of Apollo Pro in Mobile App